Overview Of Personal Injury In Seattle And Washington State

-For over 40 years, our firm has been providing effective and aggressive representation for victims of vehicle accidents.
+For nearly 30 years, our firm has been providing effective and aggressive representation for victims of vehicle accidents.
 We have built our reputation one case at a time, helping clients climb out from under the wreck that has permanently altered their lives.
 And we can do the same for you.

 Here is just a sample of the personal injury claims that are covered by the law:

 - Auto accidents

 - Truck accidents